mathisfun2048/PaperCam/JOURNAL.md

+---
-title: PaperCam
+title: "PaperCam"
-author: Arya C.
+author: "Arya CC"
-description: this project is to create a digital camera that emulates the feeling of a instant camera through the use of an e-ink display.
+description: "this project is to create a digital camera that emulates the feeling of a instant camera through the use of an e-ink display."
-created_at: 06/22/2025
+created_at: "06/22/2025"
+---
 total hours so far: 27 hours